Folklore studies: After World War II

 This analysis then goes beyond the artifact itself, be it dance, music or story-telling.
 It goes beyond the performers and their message.
 As part of performance studies, the audience becomes part of the performance.
 If any folklore performance strays too far from audience expectations, it will likely be brought back by means of a negative feedback loop at the next iteration.
 Both performer and audience are acting within the "Twin Laws" of folklore transmission, in which novelty and innovation is balanced by the conservative forces of the familiar.
 Even further, the presence of a folklore observer at a performance of any kind will influence the performance itself in subtle and not-so-subtle ways.
 Because folklore is firstly an act of communication between parties, it is incomplete without inclusion of the reception in its analysis.
 The understanding of folklore performance as communication leads directly into modern linguistic theory and communication studies.
-Words both reflect and shape cultural worldviews.
+Words both reflect and shape our worldview.
 Oral traditions, particularly in their stability over generations and even centuries, provide significant insight into the ways in which insiders of a culture see, understand, and express their responses to the world around them.
 (Note: In his chapter "Folklore and Cultural Worldview", Toelken provides an illuminating comparison of the worldview of European Americans with Navajos.
 In the use of language, the two cultural groups express widely differing understandings of their spatial and temporal place in the universe.)